- Bats Right, Throws Right

 - Born June 17, 1955 in Belvidere, IL USA

-In his short major league career, he developed an image as a colorful character.
-One of his famous tricks was to open beer bottles using his eye sockets!
-Many fans were sad to see him leave the majors.
-In spite of his short career, he was named to "The Top 100 Greatest Indians Roster", as created by the Cleveland Indians in 2001.
+In his short major league career, Charboneau developed an image as a colorful character: one of his famous tricks was to open beer bottles using his eye sockets.
+In spite of his short career, he was named to "The Top 100 Greatest Indians Roster", as created by the Indians in 2001.
 He also had a small role in the 1984 movie The Natural, playing a teammate of Roy Hobbs.

-He was the hitting coach for the Windy City ThunderBolts of the Frontier League when the team went on a monstrous losing streak at the end of the 2004 season.
-Manager Steve Maddock quit after suffering 15 consecutive losses and Charboneau replaced him.
-The team lost its last five games under him, to finish the year on a 0-20 skid.
+Charboneau was the hitting coach for the Windy City ThunderBolts of the Frontier League when the team went on a monstrous losing streak at the end of the 2004 season.
+Manager Steve Maddock quit after suffering 15 consecutive losses, and Charboneau replaced him. he team lost its last five games under him, to finish the year on a 0-20 skid.
 It was the only managerial experience of Charboneau's career.

-As of 2008 he worked for the recreation department in North Ridgeville, OH.
+As of 2008, Charboneau worked for the recreation department in North Ridgeville, Ohio.

 "..baseball is full of peaks and valleys.
 When you're hurt, it's even valleyer." - Joe Charboneau

 |2004||Windy City ThunderBolts||Frontier League||0-5||10th||Independent Leagues||replaced Steve Maddock (37-52)|